sounxk/FundNation/README.md

 #### Profit Distribution
 The owner of the startup is required to periodically enter details about revenue generation.
 Any profit that is generated is automatically distributed  among the investors providing investors with additional layer of security of interests of investors.
 #### Machine Learning
-Generating of finance related parameters such as gross profit, liquidity ratio, quick asset ratio etc. to produce a graph of these metrics and using Machine Learning Techniques(XGBoost, Random Forest Classifaction) to model performance of these Startups aiding them to make investment choices.
+Generating of finance related parameters such as gross profit, liquidity ratio, quick asset ratio etc. to produce a graph of these metrics and using Machine Learning Techniques(XGBoost, Random Forest Classifaction) to model performance of these Startups helping them to make investment choices.